Scenario Learning is the leading developer of safety and compliance solutions

 Greg is renowned for the development of pioneering Web-based technology applications for education.
 His engineering innovations have garnered numerous awards and recognitions from USA Today, WSJ, and Technology & Learning.
 Greg was the Chief Technology Officer at Hobsons, the publisher of CollegeView and CareerView.
 Greg also designed the architecture for netTrekker, the nation's leading academic search engine, which is now a market standard.
 Greg has a BS in Information Systems from the University of Kentucky.

-Mark Armstrong: Director of Creative Services
+Mark Armstrong: Vice President, Creative Services

 was a core software engineering leader for WebTV Networks, a company